Mars2004/phpusersystem/README.md

 ## Usage
+This is very simple application with one form (page) where new users can be added to database.
+Just visit [http://localhost:8000](http://localhost:8000) and try to add some user to database (host and port migth be different).

 ### REST Api Service
 Threre is also a REST Api Service with this end points (host and port migth be different):